kenkehoe/AtmosphericPythonCourse/workflow/manage_libraries.md

 # Managing librareis and versions <a name="introduction"></a>
 Python is just like all software, ever evolving and imporving.
 So how do we manage making updates?
 And if there are updates does everything else just work?
 Well, unfortunately no. Updating a library will often have requirements to update other libraries.
-And when your project becomes larger this can become quite difficult to manualy manage.
+And when your project becomes larger this can become quite difficult to manually manage.
 This is where we stop trying to manually mangae and use some other software to do that for us.
 We can always install packages using _pip_ and we can set the version to install but this can become difficult.

 A common software package manager is called _conda_.
 This is software that is used to install Python and libraries you choose.
 It has the ability to pull from different source locations of your choosing, but most importantly it performs the version compability search to give the best chance of all your code working correctly.